You should read Limits (An Introduction) first

 |Now we can just substitiute x=1 to get the limit:|

-When it's a fraction, multiplying top and bottom by a conjugate might help.
+For some fractions multiplying top and bottom by a conjugate can help.

 |The conjugate is where we change